Active Substance: influenza virus (inactivated, split) of the following strains:

 Each year, the World Health Organization (WHO) makes recommendations on which flu strains should be included in vaccines for the upcoming flu season.
-These virus strains need to be included in Intanza before the vaccine can be used.
-Intanza currently contains fragments of the virus strains that are expected to cause flu in the 2013/2014 season, according to the recommendations from the WHO for the northern hemisphere and from the European Union (EU).
-The virus strains in Intanza will need to be replaced again before the vaccine can be used in subsequent seasons.
+Fragments of the virus strains that are expected to cause flu in the upcoming season, according to the recommendations from the WHO for the northern hemisphere and from the European Union (EU), need to be included in Intanza before the vaccine can be used.

 How has Intanza been studied?

-The effectiveness of Intanza was first assessed in five main studies involving almost 9,000.
-Two of the studies looked at people under the age of 60 years, who were vaccinated with the 9‑microgram strength.
-The other three studies looked at people aged 60 years and over, who were vaccinated with the 15‑microgram strength.
+The ability of Intanza to trigger the production of antibodies (immunogenicity) was first assessed in five main studies involving almost 9,000 people.
+Three studies looked at people aged 60 years and over, who were vaccinated with the 15-microgram strength.
+Two other studies looked at use of a lower strength in people under the age of 60.

 In all studies, Intanza was compared with another flu vaccine given by injection into a muscle.
 In one study in people aged 60 years and over, Intanza was compared with a flu vaccine containing an adjuvant (a compound added to enhance the immune response).
 The studies compared the ability of the vaccines to trigger the production of antibodies (immunogenicity) by comparing antibody levels before injection and three weeks afterwards.